Levonalp/MernStack-Back/README.md

 CityBook Backend API is a Node.js and Express application interfacing with MongoDB.
 It's designed to handle CRUD operations for a city-based social application.

 ## Features
-- CRUD operations for posts...
+- CRUD operations for posts..

 - Express server setup.
 - MongoDB database integration with Mongoose.